jlozion026/todolist/README.md

 ## Creating Read Page

 Read Page is the one that that will retrieve / view the specific entries in our program.
 The Read page will represent as the face of the whole program.
-The data retrieved will be from the `todos` table
+The data retrieved will be from the `todos` table.

 ```php
 <body>